Recep Tayyip Erdoğan: Israel

-Relations between Turkey and Israel began to normalize after Israeli Prime Minister Netanyahu officially apologized for the death of the nine Turkish activists during the Gaza flotilla raid.
-However, in response to the 2014 Israel–Gaza conflict, Erdoğan accused Israel of being "more barbaric than Hitler", and conducting "state terrorism" and a "genocide attempt" against the Palestinians.
+Relations between Turkey and Israel began to normalize after Israeli Prime Minister Netanyahu officially apologized for the killing of the nine Turkish activists during the 2010 Gaza flotilla raid.
+However, in response to the 2014 Gaza War, Erdoğan accused Israel of being "more barbaric than Hitler", and conducting "state terrorism" and a "genocide attempt" against the Palestinians.

 In December 2017, President Erdoğan issued a warning to Donald Trump, after the U.S. President acknowledged Jerusalem as Israel's capital.
 Erdoğan stated, "Jerusalem is a red line for Muslims", indicating that naming Jerusalem as Israel's capital would alienate Palestinians and other Muslims from the city, undermining hopes at a future capital of a Palestinian State.
 Erdoğan called Israel a "terrorist state".
 Naftali Bennett dismissed the threats, claiming "Erdoğan does not miss an opportunity to attack Israel".

 In April 2019, Erdoğan said the West Bank belongs to Palestinians, after Israeli Prime Minister Benjamin Netanyahu said he would annex Israeli settlements in the occupied Palestinian territories if he is re-elected.

 Erdoğan condemned the Israel–UAE peace agreement, stating that Turkey was considering suspending or cutting off diplomatic relations with the United Arab Emirates in retaliation.

 The relations shifted back to normality since 2021, when the two countries started improving relations.
 In March 2022, Israeli president Isaac Herzog visited Turkey, meeting Erdoğan.
 The two countries agreed to restore diplomatic relations in August 2022.

+Erdoğan condemned the Israeli attacks in the Gaza strip during the Gaza war, saying they are a violation of human rights, which led to accusations of hypocrisy as Turkey itself severely bombed Kurdish areas at the same time, including many civilian targets.
+Erdoğan said that Israel's bombing and blockade of the Gaza Strip in retaliation for Hamas's attack was a disproportionate response amounting to a "massacre."
+On 25 October 2023, Erdoğan said that Hamas was not a terrorist organisation but a liberation group fighting to protect Palestinian lands and people.
+On 15 November 2023, he condemned Israel as a "terrorist state" and accused it of committing genocide against the Palestinians.

+In June 2025, Erdoğan condemned Israeli strikes on Iran as "state terrorism".